NotDarkn/ultradocs/docs/speedrun-tech.md

       Use the Malicious Railcannon on a core eject.
 This is the fastest method of movement in the game excluding combinations and bugs.
     </td>
     <td width="100px">
-      1. shoot out core eject in the opposite direction you want to go <br />
+      1. Toss a core <br />
-      2. shoot the core with malicois railcannon
+      2. Shoot the core with the malrail
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>